-Container homes have risen in popularity over recent years due to their convenience and simplicity.
+Intermodal homes have risen in popularity over recent years due to their convenience and simplicity.
 They are one of the most memorable architectural evolutions of recent years.
-But designing a shipping container home is not as straightforward as stacking two blocks on top of each other and calling it a home.
+But designing this type of home is not as straightforward as stacking two blocks on top of each other and calling it a house.

-There are many design do’s and dont’s to think about when it comes to container homes.
-This article will look at a few of the main points to consider when creating a container home.
+There are many design do’s and dont’s to think about when it comes to them.
+This article will look at a few of the main points to consider.

-One of the first things to be aware of when you start to think about constructing a shipping container home is that not all shipping containers are the same.
-There are many types of shipping containers available, with the most common types used for buildings being a high cube, standard, or refrigerated.
-Research a container’s structural integrity to know exactly what you would be working with and its construction abilities.
+One of the first things to be aware of when you start to think about constructing an intermodal home is that they are not all the same.
+There are many types of available, with the most common types used for buildings being a high cube, standard, or refrigerated.
+Research the structural integrity to know exactly what you would be working with and its construction abilities.

 DON’T Cut Or Modify Too Much

-Cutting steel out of your containers costs both time and money.
-So by maintaining as much of the shipping container’s structural integrity as possible will save on costs and time.
-Cutting steel from your container requires that you pay someone to remove steel from your containers and also for the opening to be reinforced with a steel beam.
-So it is recommended to keep modification and cutting to a minimum when designing your shipping container home.
+By maintaining as much of the structural integrity as possible will save on costs and time.
+Cutting steel requires that you pay someone to remove units and also for the opening to be reinforced with a steel beam.
+So it is recommended to keep modification and cutting to a minimum when designing your home.

 DO Research On Your Local Planning Laws & Building Regulations

-When it comes to architecture, including container homes, there are sets of local rules and regulations.
-A container might be a generic product, but climate, fire regulations etc. are not the same.
-So whether building a shipping container home or a traditional building, it is always necessary to know local laws and regulations.
+When it comes to architecture, there are sets of local rules and regulations.
+It might be a generic product, but climate, fire regulations etc. are not the same.
+So whether building a home or a traditional building, it is always necessary to know local laws and regulations.

 DON’T Change Your Design Once In The Construction Phase